Leonard is a former teacher and principal who has also been a writer for the past two decades. Writing and animals are his true loves.

 “Eye contact is way more intimate than words can ever be.” —Faraaz Kazi

-Contrary to this, dogs which have regular looking, relaxed eyes are telling you that they are content and happy.
+Contrary to this, dogs that have regular-looking, relaxed eyes are telling you that they are content and happy.
 If the eyes become very large and rounded, they are communicating to you that they are surprised and frightened.
 When you compare these characteristics to those of humans, it is really not that much different.
 By paying close attention, you should be able to determine what your dog is really trying to tell you by reading their eyes.

 Personally, when I learned how to begin to read this simple canine body language, it became much easier to determine what my dog is really trying to tell me.

 3. The Mouth: It Is Not Just for Eating!